SCIENCE MEETS HISTORY

 - Most recently, a hygiene sealer, for aged care and healthcare institutions.

-Amazing array of benefits
+An amazing array of benefits

-Extensive testing in Markham’s own laboratories, and by various independent entities, showed that the simple technology of immobilising moisture has an amazing array of benefits.
+Extensive testing in MARKHAM’s own laboratories, and by various independent entities, showed that the simple technology of immobilising moisture has an amazing array of benefits.

 - Enhanced curing – because the moisture differential through the slab is minimised.